-This article contains a list of the Dos and Don’ts of Job Interviews in the year 2021 with detailed emphasis on each of them.
+This article contains a list of the Dos and Don’ts of Job Interviews in the year 2023 with a detailed emphasis on each of them.

 Whether you are a fresh graduate who is striving to secure your first job or you graduated for years and probably seeking for better job offers, getting an authentic interview invite in this period where job scammers are gradually outnumbering real employers, appears to be very draining.